Background pattern

 • 25 mg – 50 mg every 4 hours, by slow intravenous injection.

-Older adults may be more sensitive to the effects of hydrochloride of petidin, especially to its effects on the central nervous system.
-The initial dose should not exceed 25 mg, and the total daily dose may need to be reduced in case of repeated administrations.
+The elderly may be more sensitive to the effects of petidina hydrochloride, especially its effects on the central nervous system.
+The initial dose should not exceed 25 mg, and it may be necessary to reduce the total daily dose in case of repeated administrations.

 50 mg - 100 mg by intramuscular or subcutaneous injection, as soon as regular contractions appear.
 The dose can be repeated after 1-3 hours if necessary, up to a maximum of 400 mg in 24 hours.